 That's why in our Tradecraft PDF I lay the text out in two columns rather than spanning the whole page.

-Break up text-heavy pages with images
+Break up text-heavy pages with images and infographics

 Keep your reader engaged by adding imagery throughout your ebook.
 Adding images lets a reader’s eyes rest intermittently, and remember, the book is digital, so it won't waste paper if you decide to add a half-page image in some of your chapters!